Universal bound on the Lyapunov spectrum of quantum master equations: Conditions on the embedded classical master equation stemming from the positivity class of the semigroup

 \section{Conditions on the embedded classical master equation stemming from the positivity class of the semigroup}

-We now turn to derive some properties of (\ref{ECME:cme}) that follow if we assume that the semigroup, in addition to being positive and trace-preserving, enjoys further properties.
-To this end, we recall that for any a complete orthonormal basis $\big{\{}\bm{f}_{i}\big{\}}_{i=1}^{d}$ of $\mathbb{C}^{d}$ the generator of a positive semigroup also satisfies
+We now turn to derive some properties of (\ref{ECME:cme}) that follow if we assume that the semigroup, in addition to being trace preserving and positive, enjoys further properties.
+To this end, we recall that the Hilbert-Schmidt inner product of two matrices is defined by